 Asset Quality Score

-In this test, Bankrate tries to estimate the impact of problem assets, such as unpaid loans, on the bank's loan loss reserves and overall capitalization.
+In this test, Bankrate tries to determine the impact of problem assets, such as unpaid loans, on the bank's reserves set aside to cover loan losses, as well as overall capitalization.

-Having lots of these kinds of assets may eventually require a bank to use capital to cover losses, cutting down on its buffer of equity.
-It also means that there are likely to be many assets that are in non-accrual status and no longer earning interest for the bank, resulting in depressed earnings and potentially more risk of a failure in the future.
+Having large numbers of these kinds of assets means a bank may have to use capital to absorb losses, diminishing its equity buffer.
+Many of those assets are also likely to be in non-accrual status and thus aren't earning interest for the bank, diminishing earnings and increasing the risk of a failure in the future.

-On Bankrate's test of asset quality, Bank of Blue Valley scored 36 out of a possible 40 points, falling short of the national average of 37.62 points.
+On Bankrate's test of asset quality, Bank of Blue Valley scored 36 out of a possible 40 points, failing to reach the national average of 37.49 points.

-The percentage of problem assets a bank holds compared to its total assets is a helpful indicator of asset quality.As of June 30, 2017, 0.08 percent of Bank of Blue Valley's loans were noncurrent -- in other words, they were more than 90 days past due or were in non-accrual status.
-That's below the national average of 1.04 percent.
+The percentage of problem assets a bank holds compared to its total assets is a useful indicator of asset quality.As of December 31, 2017, 0.22 percent of Bank of Blue Valley's loans were noncurrent, meaning they were more than 90 days past due or were in non-accrual status.
+That's below the national average of 1.01 percent.

-Banks keep a reserve known as an "allowance for loan and lease losses" to deal with troubled assets .
-Comparing the the size of that reserve to the total amount of problematic loans can be a handy indicator when evaluating a bank's ability to manage troubled assets.
-Bank of Blue Valley's loan loss allowance was 1,482.05 percent of its total noncurrent loans, exceeding the national average.
-All else being equal, the higher the ratio of loan loss allowance to noncurrent loans, the better.
+Banks keep a reserve to deal with problem assets known as an "allowance for loan and lease losses."
+Comparing the reserve's size to the total amount of problematic loans can be a widely used indicator when evaluating a bank's ability to manage problem assets.
+Unfortunately, the FDIC did not provide information on Bank of Blue Valley's loan loss allowance in its most recent filings.